Anchor Button (1948 film)

-Anchor Button (Spanish: Botón de ancla) is a 1948 Spanish comedy film directed by Ramón Torrado and starring Antonio Casal, Jorge Mistral and Isabel de Pomés.
+Anchor Button (Spanish: Botón de ancla) is a 1948 Spanish comedy film directed by Ramón Torrado and starring Antonio Casal, Jorge Mistral, Fernando Fernán Gómez and Isabel de Pomés.
 The plot focuses on three students at the Spanish naval academy.
 It was remade in 1961.

+The film was filmed at the Naval Military Academy in Marín (Pontevedra) and its surroundings.